 The following is a list of common descriptive elements you may need to record for citation of an electronic document.
 This list is comprehensive.
 The elements you record will depend upon the type of electronic document you are describing.

 File or store this information, and the source documents if you have them, in a manner and format that is easily accessed at a later date.
 You may wish to write all details on the print copy of an article you are using; or you may wish to keep a system of filing cards for each reference item you use.
 Alternatively, you may decide to maintain a master reference list on your computer, which you add details to as required.
-There are a number of software packages now available, for example, EndNote, which you can use to create databases of your references.
+There are a number of software packages now available.
+One example is EndNote, which you can use to manage your references.
 These programs can be used to produce reference or works cited lists in a specified style.
 Please see the EndNote Guide for information about this software.

 Construct your citations within the text of your essay, using the appropriate guidelines for the style of citation you are using.